AK-Saigyouji/Procedural-Cave-Generator/README.md

 The purpose of map generation is to produce a Map object, which is a grid of tiles (internally, a 2d byte array of 0s and 1s) corresponding to floors and walls.
 The overall structure is dictated by cellular automata, and connectivity is enforced using a standard minimal spanning tree algorithm (Kruskal's).

+I've written a visualization (in Unity) that covers the algorithms used by map generation in greater detail, showing them in action.
+It can be accessed [here](https://ak-saigyouji.github.io/).

 ### 4.2 Mesh generation

 The primary algorithm driving mesh generation is Marching Squares, which offers way to triangulate a 2d grid into a smoother mesh.
 This is used to generate flat ceiling and floor meshes.
 Walls are built by attaching the outlines of the walls and ceilings with a series of quads.